hamnamalik1/CareerBloom/README.md

 Career Bloom is a personalized career discovery web app that helps users explore potential career paths based on their strengths and interests.
 Built with React, TypeScript, and the OpenAI API, it features a multi-step quiz, dynamic results, and an engaging user interface designed for an intuitive experience.

-To access the cite click this link: https://ketsia0623.github.io/CareerBloom/
+To access the site click this link: https://ketsia0623.github.io/CareerBloom/

 Before beginning the quiz ensure you have an api key set up and add it at the bottom of the homepage.